-By Celina, mother of two sponsored children in the Hope for a Family sponsorship program in Colombia
+By Celina, mother of two sponsored children in Colombia

 My goal has always been to have my own house.
 That was my biggest dream, but I could never save enough money to buy a home.

-When my children joined the program, Elvia, a CFCA staff member, started to talk about mothers groups and how we could develop our skills.
+When my children joined the program, Elvia, an Unbound staff member, started to talk about mothers groups and how we could develop our skills.

 We made a poster with our dreams, and I chose to use a picture of a house.
 Elvia told us that we can reach our goals as long as we establish clear goals.

 After that meeting, I started to think about the first step in reaching my dreams.
-I started to attend CFCA workshops frequently to gain motivation.
+I started to attend Unbound workshops frequently to gain motivation.

 I was unemployed, and we needed to have a bank account with money before we qualified for government-subsidized housing.
 I had just 50.000 pesos (about $28 US) in my pocket.
 I asked the bank about the process and learned I needed 60.000 pesos (about $33 US) to open a bank account.